cincibrainlab/datascience/content/post/multivariate-cross-frequency-coupling-of-individualized-alpha-component-in-fxs/index.md

 %  relationship of two channels.The covariance between the
 %  same variables equals variance, so, the diagonal shows
 %  the variance of each variable.

+% --- Built-in cov() function in MATLAB ---------------------
+% Running the cov function in Matlab may be initially
+% discouraging.
+The input of the cov function should be a
+% matrix with the observations in rows and the channels
+% as columns.
+Therefore in MATLAB the transpose of the EEG signal (i.e.,
+% amplitude X channel) should be used in the cov() function.
+% The output of cov() is the correct dimension, channel no x channel_no,
+% however, the values have been normalized by subtracting th eman.'

 ```

 You may notice that MATLAB has a built in covariance function, cov(), but the output differs.